Doab

 Doab (/ˈdoʊɑːb/) is a term used in South Asia for the tract of land lying between two confluent rivers.
 It is similar to an interfluve.
 In the Oxford Hindi-English Dictionary, R. S. McGregor refers to its Persian origin in defining it as do-āb (literally "two [bodies of] water") "a region lying between and reaching to the confluence of two rivers."
+As per J. S. Grewal, a doab is "the inter-fluvial area between any two rivers".